KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 - Write the name of the function.
 - Add parentheses `()` after the function's name.
-- Inside the parenthesis, add any **parameters** that the function requires.
+- Inside the parenthesis, add any **parameters** that the function requires, separated by commas.
 - End the line with a semicolon `;`.

 ## What's a parameter?